The Kyle Incident: Truth Decay

 Richard’s Family in Texas

 Sergeant Perry testified that, on September 3rd, 1985, he obtained two warrants through the El Paso courts to search the houses of Richard’s sister and parents.
 Before the warrants were executed, his parents, his sister Rosario, and brother Julian Jr., voluntarily met with Sergeant Perry at El Paso Police Department.
 They consented to having their homes searched.
-While at the police station, Rosario turned over earrings and a bracelet.
+While at the police station, Rosario handed a pair of earrings and a bracelet.
 During a search of her home, she turned over a wooden box containing costume jewellery that had been given to her by her brother, Richard.

 What did they get right?
 This:

-THIS post examines the tainted line up procedure and, in particular how voice recognition, is NOT a reliable form of identification, especially when coupled with weapon focus and extreme stress factors.
+THIS post examines the tainted line up procedure and how voice recognition is NOT a reliable form of identification, especially when coupled with weapon focus and extreme stress factors.
 Had the defence had retained an expert witness, such as Dr Kathy Pezdek, the jury would have seen how unreliable the identification was.

 The defence presented no evidence on Richard’s behalf except for the failed alibi, discussed in the Bell/Lang incident.
 This discredited alibi could have been explained that Julian Sr had mistaken his dates, due to media pressure, stress, and the passage of time.

 Not only did they fail to do this, they actually presented the alibi again as defence, when uncontroverted evidence from a Los Angeles dental office established that he was in Los Angeles on May 30th, 1985.
-This moment would have been better served had they mentioned his teeth!
-But no, that would be asking too much of this completely useless defence team.
+This moment would have been better served had they mentioned his teeth, emphasising to the jury the disparity between the eyewitness testimony and the reality of Ramirez’s dental records.

 Philip Carlo in the book The Night Stalker: The Life and Crimes of Richard Ramirez, stated that Sergeant John Yarbrough from the Night Stalker Task Force, testified that the clock at the crime scene of sisters Florence Lang and Mabel Bell had been ripped from it’s electrical socket at 5.29am, indicating that the attack was in progress at that time.
-Hold on here, did nobody notice the time discrepancy?
 Carol Kyle said she was woken at 4am, and that her son called the police around 6.20am.
 So how could Ramirez be in two places at once?
-How did Richard’s defence team let this slide?

-We know Richard was present in El Paso for his niece’s communion party (photographic evidence exists), the chart below shows his possible movements during the dates in question.
+We know Richard was present in El Paso for his niece’s communion party and the chart below shows his possible movements during the dates in question.

-In an effort to challenge identification of jewellery found at Rosario’s home, defence counsel argued, but failed to present evidence in support of the contention, that the recovered jewellery was not unique and lacked distinctive characteristics.
-They failed to investigate the numerous other individuals who were involved with burglaries with Ramirez, and failed to investigate the trail of stolen property changing hands, in and around the bus depot and at Felipe Solano’s, who was impeached for perjury.
+In an effort to challenge the identification of jewellery found at Rosario’s home, defence counsel argued but failed to present evidence supporting the contention that the recovered jewellery was not unique and lacked distinctive characteristics.
+They failed to investigate the numerous other individuals who were involved with burglaries with Ramirez and failed to examine the trail of stolen property changing hands in and around the bus depot and at Felipe Solano’s, later impeached for perjury.
+Nor did they efficiently cross-examine Carol Kyle over the features of her attacker, detailed in two police sketches; or draw attention to the possibility of contamination of her testimony due to multiple points of contact with law enforcement, providing numerous opportunities for her original statement to be changed.

 Dickman Incident